rschoening/mvrs-dspa/README.md

 * [Execution plan](https://github.com/rschoening/mvrs-dspa/blob/master/doc/plans/load_static_tables.pdf)
 * Job class: `org.mvrs.dspa.jobs.preparation.LoadStaticDataJob`
 * in IDEA, execute the run configuration `Preparation: load static tables (csv -> ElasticSearch)`
-   * The run configuration sets the program argument `local-with-ui` to launch the Flink dashboard UI.
-This can be removed if multiple jobs should be run simultaneously.
    * The job can be re-run as needed.
 Output indices are deleted and recreated if they already exist.
 * Checking results: the load progress and final result can be observed in Kibana:
    * Document counts on index management page: